By BCS Staff

 Thunder Bay, Ontario

 Take one look at the buildings on Lakehead University’s Thunder Bay campus and you’re likely to notice one thing in particular: lots and lots of windows.
 The buildings were designed with maximum floor-to-ceiling windows so that students and faculty to always be a glimpse away from the stunning nature on campus.
 The campus is situated on the shores of Lake Tamblyn, while the cliffs of Sleeping Giant Provincial State Park soar overhead.
 The 116-hectare campus is mostly green space, with lots of blooming gardens, and even some wildlife.

 Squamish, British Columbia

-From its hilltop perch, Quest University offers stunning views of a wooded valley and towering snowcapped mountains.
+From its hilltop perch, Quest University Canada offers stunning views of a wooded valley and towering snowcapped mountains.
 Fortunately, Quest’s beautiful and modern campus buildings are all characterized by large floor-to-ceiling windows, from which students can enjoy these stunning views, though on a nice day, the university’s large green space is the perfect place to socialize or study.